Big second half propels Pine Island past K-W in boys basketball

-The Kenyon-Wanamingo Knights’ boys basketball team hosted the Pine Island Panthers on Tuesday evening, and the Knights found themselves within arm’s reach at halftime when they trailed by just six, with the Panthers on top 35-29.
+The Kenyon-Wanamingo Knights’ boys basketball team hosted the Pine Island Panthers on Tuesday evening, and the Knights found themselves within arm’s reach at halftime when they trailed by just six.

-But Pine Island’s defense came alive in the second half and the Panthers outscored the Knights 33-18 over the final 18 minutes of the game to win comfortably by a score of 68-47.
+But Pine Island’s defense came alive in the second half and the Panthers outscored the Knights by 15 over the final 18 minutes of the game to win comfortably by a score of 68-47.

 K-W’s other top scorers were Trevor Steberg with seven points and Luke Alme with six.